 Genetic factors have been shown to play a significant role in the development of mental disorders in adolescents (and in general).
 There are three major ways in which genetics contribute to mental illness:

-Any injury to the brain can cause mental illness in a person, as the brain is the control center for the nervous system and entire body.
+Any injury to the brain can cause mental illness in a person, as the brain is the control center for the nervous system and the entire body.
 Many studies show higher rates of substance abuse, mood, and psychotic disorders following a traumatic brain injury.
 Head trauma can cause injury to the brain, as well as brain tumors.

 Although this tends to be the area most mysterious in terms of causes of mental illness, some studies have linked mental illness to certain viruses or infectious diseases.
 Additional research regarding the connection between infectious disease and mental health disorders is needed to continue to shed light on the phenomena of viruses, diseases, and infections manifesting as mental illness.

 Any harm or injury that occurs to a fetus while in the mother’s womb is considered prenatal damage.
 Prenatal damage is, in some cases, a strong contributing factor to the likelihood an adolescent or teenager will develop a mental illness.
-Prenatal damage can occur if the pregnant mother uses drugs and/or alcohol, or is exposed to certain infections or illnesses during pregnancy.
+Prenatal damage can occur if the pregnant mother uses drugs and/or alcohol or is exposed to certain infections or illnesses during pregnancy.
 Prenatal damage can also occur if the pregnant mother is under significant stress or experiences trauma during pregnancy.
 Additionally, there have been instances of prenatal damage due to loss of oxygen to the brain (often connected to the development of autism) or a difficult (traumatic) birth process.

 Any substance abuse, especially long-term use and abuse, can cause the development of mental illness in adolescents.
 Substance abuse can also contribute to increased symptomology in pre-existing mental illness.
 Many studies indicate a strong correlation between alcohol abuse and depression, while others show a connection between the abuse of amphetamines and anxiety disorders.
 Even caffeine abuse over a long period of time has been shown to contribute to the development of anxiety.